Philter Labs Launches Device That Eliminates 97% Of Secondhand Vape Smoke | Benzinga

 San Diego-based tech company Philter Labs is coming out with a solution that vows to eliminate most of the impact of secondhand smoke and smell exposure.

 Philter Labs provided Benzinga with an exclusive look at its new personal filtration device.
-Dubbed the Philter PHREEDOM, it allows users of cannabis and tobacco vaporizers to inhale and exhale into the same mouthpiece, eliminating up to 97% of secondhand vapor and smell.
+Dubbed the Philter PHREEDOM, it allows users of cannabis vaporizers to inhale and exhale into the same mouthpiece, eliminating up to 97% of secondhand vapor and smell.

 The PHREEDOM is tailor-made to attach to any 510 cartridge in the market.
 The company estimates this means it can serve 80% of the existing cannabis and CBD vapes on the market.
 The patented filtration process manipulates smoke and vapor at the molecular levels to eliminate 97% of secondhand smoke and smell.